Risk scoring systems and prediction models

 The Surgical Outcome Risk Tool (SORT) was developed using data from an observational study of over 16,000 patients conducted by the National Confidential Enquiry into Patient Outcome and Death, the “Knowing the Risk” study.

 The tool is simple and uses data which is all available preoperatively, and does not require any blood tests.
 It provides a percentage 30-day mortality risk for adult inpatients undergoing non-cardiac, non-neurological surgery.
+SORT has been validated for use in predicting post operative morbidity when used preoperatively for major elective surgical patients, in combination with clinical judgement.

 Figure 3.
 Screenshots from the online SORT calculator